Ground-Level Social Skill: Don't Have Poor Hygiene Or Do Gross Things

 One of the most basic social skills is to not do little things that physically gross people out, like having body odor or picking food out of your teeth in front of everyone.

-...and now you might be thinking, "Come on, don't be so condescending.
-Everyone already knows to take a shower and wear deodorant.
+...And now you might be thinking, "Come on, don't be so condescending.
+Everyone already knows to shower and wear deodorant.
 Why aren't you giving your readers any credit?
 Why are you acting as if everyone who wants to work on their people skills fits the stereotype of the smelly guy at a comic book store?"

 I realize this article doesn't apply to most people.
 Even if they're shy or want to get better at making conversation, their basic hygiene and manners are in order.
 However, a small subset of, usually younger, people who struggle socially aren't aware enough of their hygiene and unintentionally put others off.
 It doesn't make them bad people.
 That stuff just isn't on their radar yet.
 A few easy corrections can make everyone look at them in a much more positive light.
 To be extremely trite, if this article can help just one person become more tuned into their grooming and manners, then it will have been worth writing.